21 May What do the new Global Burden of Disease estimates tell us about childhood pneumonia?

 Lowest recorded pneumonia deaths among children

 In 2021, there were almost 200,000 fewer childhood pneumonia deaths compared to 2019.
-This 28% drop from 693,000 to 502,000 deaths is the largest reduction recorded by the GBD since 1990.
-Although all regions experienced significant declines in deaths, children in high income countries benefited much more, with pneumonia deaths almost halving (Table 2).
-In contrast, Sub-Saharan Africa experienced much lower decline (22%), along with South-east Asia, East Asia, and Oceania (28%).
-It is worth noting that South Asia performed much better at ensuring that declines in child pneumonia episodes flowed through into mortality declines.
+This 28% drop from 693,000 to 502,000 deaths is the largest three-year reduction recorded by the GBD since 1990.
+Although all regions experienced significant declines in deaths, children in high income countries benefited much more, with pneumonia deaths almost halving.
+In contrast, Sub-Saharan Africa experienced a much lower decline (22%), along with East Asia and Oceania (28%).
+It is worth noting that South Asia reduced child pneumonia deaths considerably over the period (33%) and performed much better than Sub-Saharan Africa at ensuring that declines in child pneumonia episodes flowed through into mortality declines.

 Five pathogens cause 60% of child pneumonia deaths

 Five pathogens were responsible for 60% of child pneumonia deaths in 2021 – Streptococcus pneumoniae (28%), Staphylococcus aureus (10%), Klebsiella pneumoniae (9%), Respiratory syncytial virus (6%), and Influenza (5%).
-Three of these are currently vaccine-preventable with pneumococcal conjugate vaccines, RSV, and influenza vaccines, while a vaccine for Klebsiella pneumoniae is in development (Table 3).
+Three of these are currently vaccine-preventable with PCV, RSV, and influenza vaccines, while a vaccine for Klebsiella pneumoniae is in development.

-While PCV coverage remains relatively low at 60%, influenza vaccine coverage is not routinely measured, and RSV vaccines and a new long-acting monoclonal antibodies (mAb) injection for pregnant women to protect their infants have only just been approved in Europe and the USA.
-The authors note that mAbs are currently too costly for use in most LMICs and cost-effectiveness will depend on multiple factors, especially pricing.
+However, PCV coverage remains relatively low at 65%, influenza vaccine coverage is not routinely measured, and RSV vaccines for pregnant women and new long-acting monoclonal antibodies (mAb) injections for infants have only just been approved in Europe and the USA and are currently too costly for use in most lower income countries.

 It is now possible to end child pneumonia deaths